 - for publishers who are part of an associated group, companies must be able to prove a reasonable and clear distinction between their publishing programs and their corporate structures

-- have published in the 12 months prior to application at least 2 trade or educational books
+- have published in the last full calendar year at least 2 trade or educational books

 - have at least $15,000 in eligible book sales in the company’s fiscal year prior to applying and no more than $2,000,000 in annual sales averaged over the 3 fiscal years prior to applying